mduleone/redux-majic/README.md

 1. The `Majic` is a set of functions that parses JsonAPI response objects in to and composes JsonAPI request objects out of `MajicEntities`, or a format that plays very nicely with Redux
 2. The `Redux` piece is a set of Actions, Reducers, and Selectors that can ingest and store `MajicEntities` as they come from and go out to the request layer.

-When used together, they make interacting with complex JsonAPI entities, requests, and responses in Redux feel... :sparkles: Majical :sparkles:
+When used together, they make interacting with complex JsonAPI entities, requests, and responses in Redux feel... :sparkles: Magical :sparkles:

 ### JsonAPI Requests and Responses